-Through liaisons with the State Education Department, Municipal Corporations, principals and trustees of schools for seeking permissions in Mumbai, Pune, Kolkata and Bengaluru, the programme ensures a streamlined programme delivery that can be adopted across various schools across cities.
+Through liaisons with the State Education Department, Municipal Corporations, principals and trustees of schools for seeking permissions in Mumbai, Kolkata and Pune, the programme ensures a streamlined programme delivery that can be adopted across various schools as well as various cities.

-The programme partners with NSDC accredited partners who support the training component of the programme, assuring quality.
-These partners are also chosen based on their national presence thereby reducing the time it takes for capacity building while expanding to a new city.
+The programme partners with National Skill Development Corporation (NSDC) accredited partners who support the training component of the programme, assuring quality.
+These partners are also chosen based on their national presence that reduces the time it takes for capacity building while expanding to a new city.

 Students are the main beneficiaries of the programme, and hence expansion to urban cities takes into consideration their similar socio-economic conditions.
 This eases the process of scaling to newer cities as the profile of the adolescent remains similar.
 Through the students' recruitment process, SBF also makes an effort to break gender barriers and social assumptions about various trades and motivates adolescent boys and girls to make choices based on their own interests, without being pressurised by social gender norms.
-Comparing gender enrolments amongst trades (between 2017-18 and 2018-19) skills@school has seen the following changes: the Beauty & Wellness trade has experienced an increased enrolment of 111% for boys, while Home Appliance Repair and Computer Hardware Repair have both seen an increased 150% and 52% enrolment for girls respectively.
+Comparing gender enrolments amongst trades (between 2017-18 and 2018-19) skills@school has seen the following changes: the Beautician trade has experienced an increased enrolment of 111% for boys, while Home Appliance Repair and Computer Hardware Repair have both seen an increased 150% and 52% enrolment for girls respectively.